isomerpages/moe-mayflowersec/_parents/Sexuality Education.md

 </ul>
 <h4>Lesson 1B: Mending a Broken Heart</h4>
 <blockquote>
-<p>Term 2, Week 4 (60 mins)</p>
+<p>Term 2, Week 3 (60 mins)</p>
 </blockquote>
 <p><strong>Lesson Overview:</strong> Students will learn how to manage their
-emotions if they were to face a breakup and know that relationship building involves person emotions and vulnerabilities, and changes and challenges.
+emotions if they were to face a breakup and know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.
 Students will also learn that a decision to end a relationship will have consequences on oneself and others, and that grief and loss due to rejections and broken relationships is normal and that one can recover from the experience.